 Parish: Capel

 Settlement: Five Oak Green

 Gross area (ha): 0.77

 Developable area (ha): 0.67

 Site type: Mostly greenfield site that includes a dwelling part within / part

 adjacent to existing Limits to Built Development

 Potential site use: Site has been assessed for development potential, notably for

 residential use.

 Potential yield if 20

-residential: 20
+residential:

-Issues to consider: Green Belt considerations;
+Issues to consider: Transport Infrastructure: PRoW;

-AONB (1 component part);
+MGB;

+Flood Zone 2;

-Flooding considerations; SFRA Flood Zone 2, 3a, 3b;
+Flood Zone 3;

-Land contamination (Works Unspecified Use (Medium));

-Ecological interest; notable feature/designation;
+HLC Period: Late 20th century, Early medieval;

+APA: General background archaeological potential;

-ALC: Grade 2, Grade 3 Site Description: The site consists of Orchard Brook Capel Gym / residential property and its curtilage.
+ALC: GRADE 3, GRADE 2; LCA: Low Weald Farmland; Land contamination (Works Unspecified Use (Medium)) Site Description: The site consists of Orchard Brook Capel Gym / residential property and its curtilage.
 The property is sited towards the frontage of the site.
 The site is adjoined by residential properties and fields.
 There are trees to the rear of the site and the Allders Stream adjacent to the site to the east.
 Site boundaries include a mix of hedging, wall and vegetation along the frontage with Five Oak Green Road.
 Rear boundary comprises mostly trees and wire fencing.
-There is an existing vehicular access onto Five Oak Green Road along which there is pavement.
-A Public Right of Way runs through the western edge of the site and there are others in the locality.
+The section of the se There is an existing vehicular access onto Five Oak Green Road along which there is pavement.
+A Public Right of Way runs through the western edge of the site and there are others in the 0.14.1.114 locality.
 The site is generally flat in character.
-Suitability: Unsuitable: see reason below Availability: Available Single ownership Achievability: N/A Sustainability Assessment: A site that scores several neutrals and some positives.
-It is let down on its land use and landscape score reflecting the loss of a greenfield site located within the Green Belt being part of parcel FG3 which scores moderately in the Green Belt Study.
+Suitability: The site is considered unsuitable for development.
+There are landscape concerns associated with this site.
+The rear part of the site is an encroachment into the countryside beyond which would Assailabilites be logical.
+Availability: Available A - Indiana - Indiana Single ownership Achievability: N/A Sustainability A site that scores several neutrals and some positives.
+It is let Assessment: down on its land use and landscape score reflecting the loss of a greenfield site located within the Green Belt being part of parcel FG3 which scores moderately in the Green Belt Study.
 A large part of the site is also agricultural Grade 2 which influences this score.
-This site would have a negative impact on the landscape setting of the settlement.
+This site would have a negative impact on the landscape Canalusian setting of the settlement.
 Conclusion: This site is considered unsuitable as a potential site allocation.
 Reason: There are landscape concerns associated with this site.
-The rear part of the site is an encroachment into the countryside beyond which would be logical
+The rear part of the site is an encroachment into the countryside beyond which would be logical.